youngwillyum/VirtualCTScanner/README.txt

 This MATLAB code simulates the operation of a virtual CT scanner.
 It performs various tasks such as generating a test/validation phantom, acquiring data, reconstructing an image using the filtered backprojection algorithm, performing image analysis, and displaying the results.
 ## How to run

-Open scanner.m in matlab, click the run button.
+Open scanner.m in matlab, click the run button for non Guide version (fully working, must chang params in code) Open scannerf.m in matlab 2021b, and use Phantom_ScannerGui_export to run the guide version.

 ## Parameters